CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Results

 \section{Results}

-Results showed that \sysname{} helped participants with both finding and recombining elements for reference recombination.
-Also, it was shown that users with \sysname{} were able to generate more design ideas in a given time and perceived their ideas as more creative compared to the baseline.
-We also found some differences between \sysname{} and baseline in terms of how users utilize the tool for their creative process.
+Results showed that \sysname{} helped participants both find and recombine elements for reference recombination.
+Also, it was shown that users with \sysname{} could generate more design ideas in a given time and perceived their ideas as more creative compared to the baseline.
+We also found some differences between \sysname{} and baseline regarding how users utilize the tool for their creative process.